 Whoever decided that doctors should wear white coats must not have spent much time with sick patients.
-Throughout your career, you will need to employ a number of techniques for removing unsightly and unsanitary stains from your coat.
-From blood and coffee to C-diff, here are some tips.
+Throughout your career, your white medical coat will encounter some nasty stains, from blood and coffee to C-diff.
+To keep your white coat looking good, you will need to employ several techniques for cleaning your white coat.
+This how-to guide provides multiple options for removing common unsightly and unsanitary stains from your medical jacket.

 Perhaps coffee is really the most common stain.
 Put cold water on the stain as soon as you notice it.
 Spray some stain remover spray (such as Shout or Resolve) on it when you get home, and wash it right away if the stain is from the same day.
-If it is a very old coffee stain, see the “re-boot my coat” category.
+If it is an ancient coffee stain, see the “re-boot my coat” category.

 Ink can be difficult to remove from clothing, but it will often come out.
 Don’t put water on it or rub it.
 Leave the ink mark alone.
 Hairspray can dissolve the ink.
-Spray it generously on the ink mark and DO NOT rub it in.
-Once sprayed, leave the coat to sit for at least an hour then wash as normal.
-Check the coat after the wash cycle before you put it in the dryer to make sure the ink is gone.
+Spray it generously on the ink mark, and DO NOT rub it in.
+Once sprayed, leave the coat to sit for at least an hour, then wash as normal.
+Check the coat after the wash cycle before putting it in the dryer to make sure the ink is gone.
 If it is not, repeat the hairspray step and wash again.

-Clostridium difficile, or C-diff, a contagious bacteria that can be transmitted hand to mouth, is used for this example of white coat treatment, but you can apply this treatment to varied scenarios such as staph, yeast, ring worm etc. Bleach is needed for these types of exposures.
+Clostridium difficile, or C-diff, a contagious bacteria that can be transmitted hand to mouth, is used for this example of white coat treatment.
+Still, you can apply this treatment to varied scenarios such as staph, yeast, ringworm, etc. Bleach is needed for these types of exposures.
 Fill a bucket (or your washer if you have a soak setting) with hot water.
 Add ½ cup of bleach and let your coat soak for 30 minutes.
 Do not use expired bleach!
 In fact, it is best to use bleach purchased within the last 6 months for any sanitation purposes.
 Use a warm wash cycle with laundry detergent after the bleach soak.

-This step is for coats that have very old stains or for cases where other stain removal attempts have failed.
+This step is for coats with very old stains or cases where other stain removal attempts have failed.
 Treat any visible stains with a stain remover first and let it soak in thoroughly.
 Then begin with an overnight soak in a small amount of warm water (just enough to cover the coat) and a generous scoop of a booster like OxiClean (seems to work best for this step).
 In the morning, take your coat and put it in a hot water bleach soak with ½ cup of bleach for 30 minutes.
-Finally, do a heavy duty warm wash with only your coat and a generous portion of laundry soap.
+Finally, do a heavy-duty warm wash with only your coat and a generous portion of laundry soap.

 Don’t let your coat start to look tired!
-The final and key step to keeping that coat looking sharp is to stand tall, shoulders back, smile, and wear it with pride.
+The final and key step to keeping that white coat looking sharp is standing tall, shoulders back, smiling, and wearing it with pride.